thomas192/fast-buddy/README.md

 # Fast Buddy

+(In the process of being rewritten using the BLoC design pattern)

 Fast Buddy is a minimalist fasting companion app designed to help users track and achieve their fasting goals.
 Fasting has been shown to offer a range of health benefits, from improved insulin sensitivity to reduced inflammation, making it an increasingly popular wellness practice.
 [Read about it.](https://acsjournals.onlinelibrary.wiley.com/doi/full/10.3322/caac.21694)

 Unlike other fasting apps, which rely on timers that simply count down until the fasting period is over, Fast Buddy employs a stopwatch to offer greater flexibility and precision in your tracking.